These are the questions from Speaking Part 1, 2 and 3 that appeared on the recent IELTS Speaking Test on 1 June 2021.

 Oh yes!
 I know to drive and I am a cautious driver too.
 I learnt driving as a young student as soon as I reached the relevant age.

 - Do you have a license to drive?

-Absolutely, I have a drivers’ licence for both two and four-wheeler vehicles.
-I initially got a learners’ licence and then in two years, I had the adult driving licence in hand.
+Absolutely, I have a drivers’ license for both two and four-wheeler vehicles.
+I initially got a learners’ license and then in two years, I had the adult driving license in hand.